roman-milk/roman-milk.github.io/first-kiss.md

  'Oh!
 Shit!'
 Chloe exclaimed.

  The hem of the dress was being pulled into the machine.
 Pulling at it was no good, as it had a firm grip of the material, and was gradually pulling her closer.
 The dress covered the buttons, and she didn't want to press the fast mode.
 She reached for the wall, intending to pull the plug.
-Report_Story #2